-Derbyshire based Hillspeed is one of the UK’s most professional, and successful, motor racing teams having won championship titles in each of the categories it has contested – Formula Renault, Ginetta Junior and Formula 3.
+Multiple race-winning and championship-winning team Hillspeed is renowned as one of the UK’s most professional, and successful, motor racing entrants having won titles in Formula Renault, Ginetta Junior and Formula 3.

-Hillspeed has an enviable history of success which stretches back more than 40 years.
-Established in 1970 to run Morgan Ollerenshaw in the British Saloon Car Championship, the team concentrated on saloons before deciding to move into single-seater racing during the mid-1980s.
+The squad’s enviable history of success stretches back almost half a century, first established in 1970 to run Morgan Ollerenshaw in the British Saloon Car Championship.
+Concentrating on saloon cars for the first 15 years or so, the team moved into single-seater racing in the mid 1980s.

-Unsurprisingly, the desire to compete sparked a speedy return to active participation in motorsport and Hillspeed emerged as the dominant force in the ARP Formula 3 Championship – now known as the MSV F3 Cup.
-Winning more races than any other team over a five year period, Hillspeed claimed back-to-back titles in 2000 and 2001.
+Unsurprisingly, the thirst for competition remained and so a return to racing wasn’t long in the making.
+Hillspeed soon emerged as the dominant force in the ARP Formula 3 Championship – now known as the MSV F3 Cup.
+Winning more races than any other team over a five year period, the squad claimed back-to-back titles in 2000 and 2001.

 The team’s level of preparation and expertise was notably acknowledged in 2003 when McLaren-backed Chinese racer Cheng Cong Fu was placed with Hillspeed for his initial foray into single-seater action in Formula Renault UK.
 Hillspeed later went on to claim its first Formula Renault title in 2007 when winning the UK Winter Series.

-In the sister Formula Renault BARC category, the squad instantly enjoyed success at the sharp end and after winning team championships in 2008 and 2009 – in addition to the 2009 Winter Series title – Hillspeed guided Alice Powell into the history books as the first female driver in the world to win a Formula Renault crown by claiming the 2010 championship.
+In the sister Formula Renault BARC category, the squad instantly enjoyed success and after winning team championships in 2008 and 2009 – in addition to the 2009 Winter Series title – Hillspeed guided Alice Powell into the history books as the first female driver in the world to win a Formula Renault crown by claiming the 2010 championship.

-That year also marked Hillspeed’s first appearance in the ranks of British Touring Car Championship-support category Ginetta Junior and the team made an instantaneous impact by winning the title at its maiden attempt with Tom Ingram.
-Again entering the record books with 14-year-old Seb Morris by taking him to the 2010 Ginetta Junior Winter Series crown,
+That year also marked Hillspeed’s first appearance in the ranks of British Touring Car Championship support category Ginetta Junior and the team, yet again, made an instantaneous impact by winning the title at its maiden attempt with Tom Ingram.
+Then, in the 2010 Ginetta Junior Winter Series, Hillspeed entered the record books once more with 14-year-old Seb Morris by taking him to the title.

 Hillspeed’s quest for sustained excellence continues...